Joint Mechanical Engineering

+Prerequisites: Mechanical Engineering major.
 An introduction to engineering design in the context of mechanical engineering.
-Students first complete a series of experiments that introduce physical pheonomena related to mechanical engineering.
-Understanding is achieved by designing and building simple devices and machines.
-The course proceeds toa design contest in which the students design and build from a kit of parts a more significant machine that competes in a contest held at the end of the course.
-The course is open to all and is appropriate for anyone interested in mechanical devices, design, and the design process.
+Students complete a series of labs and assignments that introduce physical phenomena related to mechanical engineering.
+The course proceeds to a design contest in which the students design and build from a kit of parts a more significant machine that competes in a contest held at the end of the course.
+The students also get to complete an individual design project on a topic which they select.

-Prerequisites: MATH 1900 and ENGR 2310.
+Prerequisites: MATH 1900, ENGR 2310, and Civil Engineering or Mechanical Engineering major.
 Normal and shear stresses and strains.
 Stress-strain diagrams.
 Hooke's law and elastic energy.
 Thermal stresses.
 Stresses in beams, columns, torsional members, and pressure vessels.
 Elastic deflection of beams and shafts.
 Statically indeterminate structures.
 Mohr's circle of stress.
 Stability concepts.

 J M ENGR 3010 Computer Aided Design: 3 semester hours

-Prerequisite; J M ENGR 1413.
-Computer aided design, analysis and optimization of parts and assemblies; solid modeling of complex surfaces, creation of detail drawings, dimensioning and tolerancing; assembly modeling, assembly constraints, interference checking; motion constraints, force and acceleration analysis, thermal analysis; part optimization for weight, strength and thermal characteristics using Unigraphics software.
+Prerequisites: J M ENGR 1413 and Mechanical Engineering major.
+Computer aided design, analysis and optimization of parts and assemblies; solid modeling of complex surfaces, creation of detail drawings, dimensioning and tolerancing; assembly modeling, assembly constraints, interference checking; motion constraints, force and acceleration analysis, thermal analysis; part optimization for weight, strength and thermal characteristics using SolidWorks software.
+Solid modeling for additive manufacturing and 3D printing topics included.

 J M ENGR 3200 Thermodynamics: 3 semester hours

-Prerequisites: MATH 1900, CHEM 1111 and PHYSICS 2111.
+Prerequisites: MATH 1900, CHEM 1111 and PHYSICS 2111, and Electrical Engineering or Mechanical Engineering major.
 Classical thermodynamics; thermodynamic properties; work and heat; first and second laws.
 Entropy, irreversibility, availability.
 Application to engineering systems.

-Prerequisites: CHEM 1111.
+Prerequisites: CHEM 1111 and Mechanical Engineering major.
 Introduces the chemistry and physics of engineering materials.
 Emphasis on atomic and molecular interpretation of physical and chemical properties, the relationships between physical and chemical properties, and performance of an engineering material.

-Same as J M ENGR 3250, but without the lab.
-Prerequisite: CHEM 1111.
-Introduces the chemistry and physics of engineering materials Emphasis on atomic and molecular interpretation of physical a chemical properties, the relationships between physical and chemical properties, and performance of an engineering material.
+Prerequisites: CHEM 1111 and Civil Engineering major.
+Introduces the chemistry and physics of engineering materials.
+Emphasis on atomic and molecular interpretation of physical a chemical properties, the relationships between physical and chemical properties, and performance of an engineering material.

 J M ENGR 3700 Fluid Mechanics: 3 semester hours

-Prerequisites: J E MATH 3170 and ENGR 2320.
+Prerequisites: MATH 2020 and ENGR 2320, Civil Engineering major or Mechanical Engineering major.
 Fundamental concepts of fluids as continua.
 Viscosity.
 Flow field: velocity, vorticity, streamlines.
 Fluid statics: hydrostatic forces manometers.
 Conservation of mass and momentum.
 Incompressible inviscid flow.
 Dimensional analysis and similitude.
 Flow in pipes and ducts.
 Flow measurement.
 Boundary-layer concepts.
 Flow in open channels.

-Prerequisites: J M ENGR 3200, J M ENGR 3700 and J E MATH 3170.
+Prerequisites: J M ENGR 3200, J M ENGR 3700 and J E MATH 3170, and Mechanical Engineering major.
 Introductory treatment of the principles of heat transfer by conduction, convection, or radiation.
 Mathematical analysis of steady and unsteady conduction along with numerical methods.
 Analytical and semiempirical methods of forced and natural convection systems.
 Heat exchangers: LMTD and e-NTU analysis.
 Boiling and condensation heat transfer.
 Radiation between blackbody and real surfaces.
 Radiation network analysis.

 J M ENGR 3721 Fluid Mechanics Laboratory: 1 semester hour

-Prerequisites: J M ENGR 3700.
+Prerequisites: J M ENGR 3700 and Civil Engineering or Mechanical Engineering major.
 Physical laboratory exercises focusing on fluid properties and flow phenomena covered in J M ENGR 3700.
 Calibration and use of a variety of equipment; acquisition, processing, and analysis of data by manual as well as automated methods.

 J M ENGR 3722 Heat Transfer Laboratory: 1 semester hour

-Prerequisites: J M ENGR 3721 and J M ENGR 3710.
+Prerequisites: J M ENGR 3721, J M ENGR 3710 and Mechanical Engineering major.
 Physical laboratory exercises, including some numerical simulations and computational exercises, focusing on heat-transfer phenomena covered in J M ENGR 3710.
 Calibration and use of variety of laboratory instrumentation; acquisition, processing, and analysis of data by manual as well as automated methods; training in formal report writing.

-Prerequisites: Junior standing and consent of faculty advisor.
+Prerequisites: Mechanical Engineering major and consent of instructor.
 Independent investigation of a mechanical engineering topic of special interest to a student performed under the direction of a faculty member.

 J M ENGR 4120 Design of Thermal Systems: 3 semester hours

-Prerequisites: Senior Standing.
+Prerequisites: J M ENGR 3200 and Mechanical Engineering major.
 Analysis and design of advanced thermo-fluid systems.
 Student teams participate in the design process which could involve research, design formulation, codes, standards, engineering economics, a design project report, and formal presentations.
 Topics include: thermal-fluid systems and components, such as power, heating, and refrigeration systems, pumps, fans, compressors, combustors, turbines, nozzles, coils, heat exchangers and piping.

 J M ENGR 4180 Dynamic Response Laboratory: 1 semester hour